chrishoste/bottom-search-bar/README.md

 # Bottom SearchBar for recent contacts

-> This was created during my [quarantine challenges](https://github.com/chrishoste/quarantine-challenge)
+> This was created during my [quarantine challenges](https://github.com/chrishoste/quarantine-challenge).
+Check out the more stuff I did during this time.

 ## Design
 Today from [Dribbble](https://www.dribbble.com/) again.
 A simple UI-Element `Bottom Search Bar`called by the creator [see here](https://dribbble.com/shots/5947654-Bottom-Search-Bar/).